Ethan-Greenwald/Image-Steganography/README.md

 **Additional files:**

-Included is a .txt file containing the entirety of Shakespeare's _Hamlet_ to use with encryption.
+Included is a python script that achieves the same result, created as a self-exercise in improving python coding ability.
+Additionally, there is a .txt file containing the entirety of Shakespeare's _Hamlet_ to use with encryption.
 Any standard image will work for encryption and decryption.